OkCupid/security-takehome/security_engineer_prescreen.md

    ```
 2. Write Terraform code to deploy the above.
 3. Using the [Harry Potter API](https://hp-api.herokuapp.com/), retrieve a list of students and their houses, print a list sorted by house then alphabetical order.
-4. Write a bash script to find every file owned by a user `ex: joe` and output the number of lines in the file.
+4. Write a bash script to find every file owned by the user `joe` and output the number of lines in the file.
 5. Create a file named `permissions.txt` and grant all permissions to the owner of the file, read permissions for the group, and execute permissions for all other users.